 These No Bake Coconut Lemon Cream Cheese Truffles are ready in less than 10 minutes!
 Made with cream cheese, lemon and coconut, these balls are a fun bite sized dessert that reminds me of mini lemon cheesecakes.

-These lemon cream cheese truffles do not require baking and are so quick to make!
-There is no sweetened condensed milk in this recipe because frankly, I don’t like using it and many people do not have it on hand.
+These lemon cream cheese truffles are a sweet snack do not require baking and are so quick to make!
+There is no sweetened condensed milk in this recipe because frankly, I don't like using it and many people do not have it on hand.

 Instead, I used sugar and cream cheese which allows me to control the sweetness better.